 Living areas need to be kept very, very clean.
 Small animals walk through their bedding all day long, so if their feet have any problems at all, it's easy for bacteria to get in there and make the bumblefoot situation even worse.

-Hefty animals are at even more risk.
+Hefty animals are at even more risk for bumblefoot.
 Is your friend a little too rolly-polly?
 Some rodents tend to be “well padded,” but there's a healthy limit.
 There are a number of ways to check your pet's weight too.
 Need help figuring out proper weight?
 Give your specialized vet's office a call.
 A vet who specializes in exotics can help, and it is always good to have a solid relationship with your vet.
-If you need help finding a qualified one, check out this article.

 Mani-pedis should be a regular thing.
 Check the paw pads for any sign of problems: redness, breaks in the skin, tenderness.
 Long nails can irritate the paw pads, and then, well, you can probably imagine where that will lead.
 Lesions, bacteria, infection, hurt, meds.
 None of which we want.

 Gorgeous Guineas has a few ointments to help.
 Take a look here.
 They’ve worked with a lot of volunteer piggies to come up with natural assistance for sore feet, without using antibiotics.
 And they work great for rabbits too!
 Of course, these ointments do work best if you catch any problems early, and stay on top of the care.
 Whatever you do, don’t ignore the problem!
 Your friend will thank you for making the ouchies stop.